AbsoluteRivers/PalindromeChecker/README.md

 <h2>Description</h2>
-Project consists of a simple text-based adventure game script that gives the user an rpg experience through text.
-Three buttons are used to navigate through the game which progresses the user throughout the choices they make in the game.
+Project consist of a simple palindrome checker which identifies if a word or phrase the user inputs is a palindrome or not.
 <br />